Zebi15/Zebi15/README.md

 🚀 About Me

-  🔭 I have 1 year of experience as a PHP Developer, working with PHP, Laravel, and modern web technologies
+  🔭 I have 2 years of experience as a PHP Developer, working with PHP, Laravel, and modern web technologies

   🌱 I’m currently learning advanced Laravel concepts & AI-enhanced web solutions

-  👯 I’m looking to collaborate on Laravel-based projects

-  📫 How to reach me: [https://www.linkedin.com/in/apostol-eusebiu-a894411a5/]
+  📫 How to reach me: [https://www.linkedin.com/in/aeusebiu/]

   ⚡ Fun fact: I believe that learning never stops!